Linjiangzhu/Shepherd/docs/status.md

 Q(S_t, A_t)\leftarrow Q(S_t, A_t) + \alpha[R_{t+1} + \gamma\max_a Q(S_{t+1},a)- Q(s_t, A_t)]
 $$

-where $\alpha$ is the learning rate as we learn from the lecture.
+where $$\alpha$$ is the learning rate as we learn from the lecture.
 In a more intuitive way to implement our code, we have:

 ```